 Sure, you might feel like a chump sitting there alone, but actually people respect those who show up early.
 It’s better than being late (unless you’re trying to play a power trip or something, but that’s not appreciated in many circles).

 If you keep a log of anything, a few spare minutes is the perfect time to update the log.

 Actually, the perfect time to update the log is right after you do the activity (exercise, eat, crank a widget), but if you didn’t have time to do it before, your 5-minute break is as good a time as any.

-More Inspirations on What To Do During Free Time
+More Productive Things To Do During Free Time

 - 15 Productive Things to Do When Bored (So Time Is Not Wasted)

 - 15 Productive Things to Do When You Have Extra Downtime